Hennamann/ExtendScript-for-Visual-Studio-Code/README.md

 This extension provides support for Adobe ExtendScript in Visual Studio Code.
 It supports both .jsx and .jsxinc files.

+NOTE: This is not an official Adobe Extension!
+(But… Adobe devs may or may not be using it…)

 ## Release Notes

 ### 1.0.0